 But instead of learning the lessons from past failed policies, Gov. Romney's plan is to provide the wealthiest individuals and corporations with additional tax breaks, while asking the middle class, seniors, and students to pay even more.
+In contrast, Ohio's economy is rebounding due in part to President Obama's 2009 economic stimulus package and his rescue of the auto industry.
+Ohio's unemployment rate now stands at 7.2 percent-not good enough but down from 8.6 percent in January 2009 and a high of 10.6 percent in late 2009.5

-Here's how the Romney-Ryan tax plan would affect Iowans.
+Here's how the Romney-Ryan tax plan would affect Ohioans.

-Raising taxes on middle-class lowa families
+Raising taxes on middle-class Ohio families

 The tax plan of the two Republican candidates gives massive tax cuts to the richest Americans and corporations while purporting to collect the same amount of revenue as our current tax policies.
-The only way his plan adds up is by raising taxes on middleclass families in Iowa and throughout the country.
-The nonpartisan Tax Policy Center found that Gov. Romney's tax plan would require raising taxes on middle-class families with children who have incomes under \$200,000 by an average of \$2,000 per family.
-It would raise the average tax bill for all middle-class taxpayers by \$500.
+The only way his plan adds up is by raising taxes on middle-class families in Ohio and throughout the country.
+The nonpartisan Tax Policy Center found that Gov. Romney's tax plan would require raising taxes on middle-class families with children who have incomes under \$200,000 by an average of \$2,000 per family.6 It would raise the average tax bill for all middle-class taxpayers by \$500.

 Their tax plan would raise taxes on low-income and middle-class families by forcing deep cuts in tax benefits such as the child tax credit, the mortgage interest deduction, the exemption for employer-provided health benefits, and the deduction for state and local taxes.
-Though Gov. Romney and Rep. Ryan repeatedly refuse to say which specific tax breaks they would eliminate or reduce, the Tax Policy Center calculates that these major tax benefits for middle-class families would have to be reduced by 58 percent to pay for his tax cut for the rich.6 That 58 percent cut does not even account for the fact that middle-class taxpayers would be forced to pay for the \$1.1 trillion corporate tax cut also championed by the Republican ticket.7
+Though Gov. Romney and Rep. Ryan repeatedly refuse to say which specific tax breaks they would eliminate or reduce, the Tax Policy Center calculates that these major tax benefits for middle-class families would have to be reduced by 58 percent to pay for his tax cut for the rich.7 That 58 percent cut does not even account for the fact that middle-class taxpayers would be forced to pay for the \$1.1 trillion corporate tax cut also championed by the Republican ticket.8

-Here is how this hidden part of the Romney-Ryan tax plan would affect low-income and middle-class families in Iowa:
+Here is how this hidden part of the Romney-Ryan tax plan would affect low-income and middle-class families in Ohio: